BuffaloRiot/MART341-WebDesign/WebDesign-HomeWork/Assignment-Week4/ReadMe.md

 # Review: What are the top naming practices for clean and organized code?

-Using README.md for anotation and a guide with in files= Nameing files logically and using the proper file extensions, along with avoiding miltple subdirectories.
+Using README.md for anotation and a guide with in files Nameing files logically and using the proper file extensions avoiding multiple subdirectories.